pradeepgitbit/Ansible/README.md

 # Ansible-playbooks for configuration management.

-## Playbooks for installaion of different packages, like:
+## Playbooks for installaion of single and multiple packages, like:

 - Nginx,
 - Git,